kogarashisan/LavaSite/reference/Sugar.md

 will become widget's include named `name: 'content'`.
 That include is than used in the main widget's template as `{:L:}>$wrapper.content}`.

-`type_name` in the attribute descriptor contains a type name from {@link Lava.types}.
+`type_name` in the attribute descriptor contains a type name from {@link Firestorm.Types}.
 Also, note how attribute key differs from property name: `'is-expanded'` is name of the attribute on &lt;wrapper&gt; tag, while `name: 'is_expanded'` defines the name of widget's property for storing the attribute value.